 |Jack Monaco Creative Consulting||San Diego CA||619-318-2633|

 Recipes that include Warren Pears.
 One is easiest, three is harder.

 |Seas' N' Lies||Lemon, Lavendar and Warren Pear Popsicle|

 |Discover Pears||Warren Pear Salad|

 |Yummy Supper||Warren Pears Poached in Lillet|

-People have spotted Warren Pears using the Specialty Produce app for iPhone and Android.
+Someone spotted Warren Pears using the Specialty Produce app for iPhone and Android.

 Produce Spotting allows you to share your produce discoveries with your neighbors and the world!
 Is your market carrying green dragon apples?
 Is a chef doing things with shaved fennel that are out of this world?
 Pinpoint your location annonymously through the Specialty Produce App and let others know about unique flavors that are around them.

 About 90 days ago, 8/24/17

 Spotter's comments : Warren Pears spotted at Specialty Produce.
 First of the season .